flatpickr/flatpickr.github.io/content/events.md

 ## Events

-flatpickr has 5 event hooks for the most common and useful actions.
+flatpickr features event hooks for the most common and useful actions.
 For each hook, you may specify a single function, or an array of functions.

-Callback arguments are explained below.
+>After instantiation, all hooks can be accessed via the instance's config object.
+Inside the object, all functions are stored in arrays, so you would need to manipulate the array itself to add or remove functions:
+>
+> Example: `instance.config.onChange.push(function() { } );`

+Each function added to a hook will receive 3 arguments when called.
+These are:

-`selectedDates` is an array of Date objects selected by the user.
+1. `selectedDates` - an array of Date objects selected by the user.
 When there are no dates selected, the array is empty.

-`dateStr` is a string representation of the latest selected Date object by the user.
-The string is formatted as per the`dateFormat`option.
+2. `dateStr` - a string representation of the latest selected Date object by the user.
+The string is formatted as per the `dateFormat` option.

-`instance` is the flatpickr object, containing various methods and properties.
+3. `instance` - the flatpickr object, containing various methods and properties.

 ## Hooks